Alprnn357/bot-cmd-menu-plus/README.md

 # BOT & CMD Menu Plus for CS16Client Android
-Just BOT and CMD menu but added more stuffs.
-Only for CS16Client Android.
 The goal of this repository i've created is to contribute CS16Client and Xash3D projects.
 # Installation
 - Download the latest .pak file from Releases section.